Hollyoaks: Enjoy the Ride: Plot

 Ste speaks to Tony and confesses that he wants to call off the civil partnership with Doug.
 However, Tony's words make Ste decide to go through with it; he meets Doug at the wedding venue.
 Bart McQueen (Jonny Clarke) has forgotten to organise transport for Jono, Ruby and their wedding guests, and cannot drive everyone to Gretna Green as he is under the influence of drugs.
 After some discussion as to how they will get there, Maddie decides to steal Cheryl Brady's (Bronagh Waugh) minibus.
 Maddie, Ruby, Jono, Sinead O'Connor (Stephanie Davis), Neil Cooper (Tosin Cole) and George Smith (Steven Roberts) all set off to Gretna Green but Tilly refuses to join them out of disgust at Maddie's behaviour.
 Esther asks Bart to help her stop Jono and Ruby's wedding; she is unaware that Bart has been smoking cannabis.
 Sinead discovers the cake from the double wedding is in the minibus so the group decides to deliver it to them.
 Ste and Doug go through with their civil partnership and Tony and Cindy marry.
 Tony plans to reveal Cindy's affair but decides not to when Cindy makes a speech in which she details her feelings for him.
 Ste discovers the recording of Brendan admitting to murdering Danny and tells Doug their relationship is over.
 Rhys tells Jacqui he is leaving the wedding and says goodbye to her, without telling her that he is leaving her forever.
 Rhys has left a letter for Jacqui at home and another in a wedding card for Cindy.
 Cindy has read her letter, and asks Rhys to take her with him when he leaves; to which he agrees.
 Bart and Esther catch up to the minibus in Bart's car, but he is driving erratically because he is intoxicated.
 Maddie discovers the brakes of the minibus do not work.
-When nearing the venue of the double wedding, Maddie is distracted by Bart and Esther behind them, and does not see Leah Barnes (Elà-May Demircan) in the road.
+When nearing the venue of the double wedding, Maddie is distracted by Bart and Esther behind them, and does not see Leah Barnes (Ela-May Demircan) in the road.
 She swerves to avoid hitting Leah but instead hits Ste and drives into the wedding venue.
 The minibus tips onto its side.